Planting Seeds of Hope

 A Way of Being

-The love Kasimow feels for his former students is returned in full, even decades after their graduation.
-Since 1972, he has been a member of the faculty in the Department of Religious Studies.
-Now emeritus, Kasimow was the first to hold the George A. Drake Professor of Religious Studies named professorship.
-He is a beloved teacher and adviser at the College with an international reputation as a leading writer and speaker on interfaith dialogue.
+The love Kasimow feels for his former students is returned in full, even decades after graduation.
+Since 1972, he has been a faculty member in religious studies.
+Now emeritus, Kasimow was the first to be named the George Drake Professor of Religious Studies.
+He is a beloved teacher and adviser at the College with an international reputation as a writer and speaker on interfaith dialogue.

 I don’t want to see any more children lose their childhood.
 That’s what interfaith dialogue is about, I think.